Colorectal cancer is the third most common cancer in the developed world, and the fourth leading cause of cancer deaths in the US.

 Rare below 40 years of age.
 However, in the past 20 years there has been a significant increase in colorectal cancer incidence among younger adults, especially in developed countries.
 The rise in early onset disease may be related to changes in diet and resultant effects on gut microbiome and inflammation.

 Symptoms are not specific and occur frequently in benign colorectal conditions.

 Surgical resection is the main curative treatment.

-Combined modality treatment (chemotherapy, radiotherapy, resection of metastases) has increased survival in selected cases.
+Combined multi-modality treatment (chemotherapy, radiotherapy, immunotherapy, resection of metastases) has greatly reduced local recurrence and increased survival in selected cases.

 The majority of colorectal cancers are adenocarcinomas derived from epithelial cells.
-About 71% of new colorectal cancers arise in the colon and 29% in the rectum.
-Less common types of malignant colorectal tumours are carcinoid tumours, GI stromal cell tumours, and lymphomas.
-Increasing age is the greatest risk factor for sporadic colorectal adenocarcinoma with 99% of cancers occurring in people aged 40 years or over.
+About 66% of new colorectal cancers arise in the colon (43% in the proximal colon and 23% in the distal colon) and 30% occur in the rectum.
+Less common types of malignant colorectal tumours are carcinoid tumours, gastrointestinal stromal cell tumours, and lymphomas.
+Increasing age is the greatest risk factor for sporadic colorectal adenocarcinoma, with 99% of cancers occurring in people aged 40 years or over.

 History and exam

 - male sex